Charlie Dog

-Charlie Dog (also known as Rover, Charlie, and sometimes Charles the Dog) is an animated cartoon character in the Warner Brothers Looney Tunes series of cartoons.
-The character was featured in nine cartoons between 1941 and 1958.
+Charlie Dog (also known as Rover, Charlie, and sometimes Charles the Dog) is an animated cartoon character in the Warner Bros.
+Looney Tunes and Merrie Melodies series of cartoons.
+The character was featured in six cartoons between 1947 and 1958.
 He is generally characterized as a wise-guy type.

 Development

-Bob Clampett minted the scenario that Charlie Dog would later inherit in his cartoon short Porky's Pooch, first released on 27 December 1941.
+Bob Clampett minted the scenario that Charlie Dog would later inherit in his cartoon short Porky's Pooch, first released on December 27, 1941.
 In that cartoon, a homeless hound pulls out all the stops to get adopted by bachelor Porky Pig.
 Mel Blanc provided the dog's gruff, Brooklyn-Bugs Bunny-like voice and accent which became Charlie's standard voice.